logo

 How to Teach Baby to Talk Using Sign Language

-Teaching your baby sign language is a fun and rewarding process that can begin as early as 5 to 6 months of age.
+Teaching your baby sign language is a fun and rewarding process that can begin as early as 5 to 6 months.
 Start by learning a few basic signs for words that are meaningful to your baby, such as "more," "drink," or "please."
 Incorporate these signs into everyday routines, like mealtimes or playtime, and consistently use them while saying the corresponding word.
 Remember to be patient and allow your baby to set the pace.
 Encourage and acknowledge their efforts when babies start talking or making signs independently.

 Common Baby Signs to Know